IBM-Cloud/drone-selfie/README.md

 Bluemix Selfie Drone
 ================================================================================

 The [drone-selfie](https://github.com/IBM-Bluemix/drone-selfie) project contains an application to take selfies via a [Parrot AR Drone 2.0](http://ardrone2.parrot.com/).
+Via navigation buttons in a web application the drone can be steered and a series of pictures can be taken.
+The pictures are stored for later review.
+Additionally faces on the pictures are recognized and portraits are cropped out which can be tweeted.
+Check out the screenshot of the [web application](https://raw.githubusercontent.com/IBM-Bluemix/drone-selfie/master/pictures/selfie-drone1.jpg).

+![alt text](https://raw.githubusercontent.com/IBM-Bluemix/drone-selfie/master/pictures/selfie-drone2.jpg "Bluemix Selfie Drone")

 The application has been implemented via [IBM Bluemix](https://bluemix.net/) and the [Internet of Things](https://console.ng.bluemix.net/catalog/internet-of-things/) service.
-Via navigation buttons the drone can be navigated and pictures can be taken.
-The pictures are stored in a [Cloudant NoSQL database](https://console.ng.bluemix.net/catalog/cloudant-nosql-db/) for later review.
-The [Alchemy Face Recognition API](http://www.alchemyapi.com/products/alchemyvision/face-detection) is used to find the faces on the pictures and the portraits are cropped out.
-Users can pick full pictures and portraits and tweet them.
-Open the [Selfie Drone screenshot](https://raw.githubusercontent.com/IBM-Bluemix/drone-selfie/master/pictures/selfie-drone1.jpg) to see the user interface.
+The pictures are stored in a <[Cloudant NoSQL database](https://console.ng.bluemix.net/catalog/cloudant-nosql-db/).
+The [Alchemy Face Recognition API](http://www.alchemyapi.com/products/alchemyvision/face-detection) is used to find the faces.

-![alt text](https://raw.githubusercontent.com/IBM-Bluemix/drone-selfie/master/pictures/selfie-drone2.jpg "Bluemix Selfie Drone")
 Author: Niklas Heidloff [@nheidloff](http://twitter.com/nheidloff)

 Note: This application requires certain hardware and software.
 Read the documentation of the [Parrot Drone Sample](https://github.com/IBM-Bluemix/parrot-sample), set up the local Node.js application and follow the steps to configure your device with the Internet of Things service.